Credit Cards Business Credit Cards

 • Estimated monthly business spend (i.e., the amount you would charge on your card each month)

-You can also choose to add employee cards during the online application process.
-If you choose to add employee cards, you’ll need to provide certain information for each employee, including:
+You can also add employee cards during the online application process, an option available for many business cards.
+If you choose to add employee cards, you’ll need to provide the following information for each employee:

 • First and last name